 To transfer Freedom earned points to travel partners, you must also be a cardholder of one of Chase’s premium Ultimate Rewards earning cards.
-Premium Ultimate Rewards earning cards are, the Chase Sapphire Preferred personal card and the Chase Ink Plus business card.
+Premium Ultimate Rewards earning cards are, the Chase Sapphire Preferred and Sapphire Reserve personal cards and the Chase Ink Business card.
 Freedom earned Ultimate Rewards points must first be transferred to a premium card account, and then can be transferred to travel partners.

-A quick example on this, somewhat, confusing topic – I hold the Chase Freedom card, as well as the Chase Ink business card.
-I must first transfer Ultimate Rewards points earned via the Freedom card to my Ink Ultimate Rewards account before I can transfer them on to the travel partner of my choice.
-Also, my wife is a holder of the Chase Sapphire Preferred card, by virtue of our relationship, Chase allows my Freedom earned points to be transferred to my wife’s Sapphire Preferred account where they can then be transferred on to a travel partner.
+A quick example on this, somewhat, confusing topic – I hold the Chase Freedom card, as well as the Chase Sapphire Preferred card.
+I must first transfer Ultimate Rewards points earned via the Freedom card to my Sapphire Preferred Ultimate Rewards account before I can transfer them on to the travel partner of my choice.
+Also, my wife is a holder of the Chase Sapphire Reserve card, by virtue of our relationship, Chase allows my Freedom earned points to be transferred to my wife’s Sapphire Reserve account where they can then be transferred on to a travel partner.

 Bottom line, Ultimate Rewards points cannot be transferred directly from a Freedom credit card account to travel partners.
 But, once combined in an account that can transfer to travel partners, the options are numerous.